SmartCommunityHealth/cm-webmap/README.md

 1. Implementing a legend control either by using the ol-ext library or building it from scratch if the library doesn't provide all the suitable fuctionality.
 2. Implement a globe view using the cesium library.
 3. Add fly-to animation.
+4. Ability to fetch wfs layers from any WFS server as long as you have the url

 ### Areas of Improvement: